-In video conferencing applications, for example, a video camera is typically used to capture a series of images of a target, such as a meeting participant or a document.
+In video conferencing applications, for example, a video camera is typically used to capture a series of images of a target such as a meeting participant or a document.
 The series of images is encoded as a data stream and transmitted over a communications channel to a remote location.
 For example, the data stream may be transmitted over a phone line, an integrated services digital network (ISDN) line, or the Internet.

-The encoding process is typically implemented using a digital video coder/decoder (codec), which divides the images into blocks and compresses the blocks according to 30 a video compression standard, such as the ITU-T H.263 and H.261 standards.
-In standards of this type, a block may be compressed independent of the previous image or as a difference between the block and part of the previous image. received at a remote location, where it is decoded into a series of images, which may be viewed at the remote location.
+The encoding process is typically implemented using a digital video coder/decoder (codec), which divides the images into blocks and compresses the blocks according to a video compression standard, such as the ITU-T H.263 and H.261 standards.
+In standards of this type, a block may be 30 compressed independent of the previous image or as a difference between the block and part of the previous image.
+In a typical video conferencing system, the data stream is received at a remote location, where it is decoded into a location.
 Depending on the equipment used, this process typically occurs at a rate of one to thirty frames per second.

-One technique widely used in video systems is hybrid 40 video coding.
+One technique widely used in video systems is hybrid video coding.
 An efficient hybrid video coding system is based on the ITU-T Recommendation H.263.
-The ITU-T Recommendation H.263 adopts a hybrid scheme of motioncompensated prediction to exploit temporal redundancy and transform coding using the discrete cosine transform (DCT) 45 of the remaining signal to reduce spatial redundancy.
-Half pixel precision is used for the motion compensation, and variable length coding is used for the symbol representation.
+The ITU-T 40 Recommendation H.263 adopts a hybrid scheme of motioncompensated prediction to exploit temporal redundancy and transform coding using the discrete cosine transform (DCT) of the remaining signal to reduce spatial redundancy.
+Half pixel precision is used for the motion compensation, and 45 variable length coding is used for the symbol representation.

-With the above-mentioned coding algorithm, fifteen negotiable coding options can be used, either together or 50 separately.
-The motion compensation (MC) is often carried out by employing the immediately preceding image which is available as a reconstructed image at encoder and decoder.
-While long-term statistical dependencies in the coded video sequence have not been fully exploited in existing interna- 55 tional standards for improving coding efficiency, a specified negotiable coding option called "Reference Picture Selection Mode" (RPS mode) permits a modified inter-picture prediction called "NEWPRED".
+With the above-mentioned coding algorithm, fifteen negotiable coding options can be used, either together or separately.
+The motion compensation (MC) is often carried out by employing the immediately preceding image which is 50 available as a reconstructed image at encoder and decoder.
+While long-term statistical dependencies in the coded video sequence have not been fully exploited in existing international standards for improving coding efficiency, a specified negotiable coding option called "Reference Picture Selec- 55 tion Mode" (RPS mode) permits a modified inter-picture prediction called "NEWPRED".
 This prediction is intended to stop temporal error propagation due to errors.
-Transmis- 60 sion errors cause different results of the decoding process at encoder and decoder, thereby leading to differently and inconsistently reconstructed frames.
-The RPS mode can use backward channel messages sent from a decoder to an encoder to inform the encoder which part of which pictures 65 have been correctly decoded at the decoder.
-The encoder may select one of the picture memories to suppress the temporal error propagation due to the inter-frame coding.
+Transmission errors cause different results of the decoding process at encoder and decoder, thereby leading to differently and 60 inconsistently reconstructed frames.
+The RPS mode can use backward channel messages sent from a decoder to an encoder to inform the encoder which part of which pictures have been correctly decoded at the decoder.
+The encoder temporal error propagation due to the inter-frame coding.
 A particular picture memory is selected as reference for interframe coding of a complete picture, which is represented as a "group of blocks" or a "slice" as specified in the H.263 document.
-The amount of additional picture memory accommodated in the decoder may be signaled by external means as specified in the ITU-T Recommendations
+The amount of additional picture memory accommodated in the decoder may be signaled by external means as specified in the ITU-T Recommendations.